Last updated: June 9, 2017

 Babies like to be where the action is.
 A bouncer seat – also commonly called a bouncy seat – gives babies who can’t sit up a place to hang out near you and the rest of the family during their first five or six months.
 For babies who need a little motion to fall asleep, a bouncer seat that vibrates can also be a big help.

 Generally, a bouncer seat consists of a lightweight frame made from metal wire, tubular metal, or heavy-gauge plastic.
 Most are curved underneath to allow the seat to rock.
 Covered with a soft, removable, washable pad that conforms to a baby’s shape, bouncer seats are somewhat springy, which may help keep your baby relaxed and amused.
 The fabric seat is rounded to support a baby’s still-fragile spine, while a semi-upright tilt afford a view of the surroundings.
-Many parents report that their babies love to nap in a bouncer seat.
+Many parents report that their babies love to nap and they’re thankful that they purchase a bouncer seat or one of their loved one does.
 The sitting angle also appears to be more comfortable for some babies after they’ve had a big meal than the flat posture demanded by a crib.

 Most models of bouncer seats have a detachable, bent-wire play bar (sometimes covered with padding) that suspends plastic toys and teethers in front for your baby to kick, bat, and chew.
 Some models feature a set of colorful lights and sound effects that respond to a baby’s movements and/or vibrate at two or three different speeds to lull baby to sleep.
 Some simulate the sound of a heartbeat as heard from the womb or play computer-ship-generated classical music.
 Others are simpler versions that transform your child’s smallest movements into a soothing rocking motion, sans batteries.